Sunday, June 14, 2026

 Why It Fails

-Scholar's Mate position, queen on f7
+Scholar's Mate position with the white queen on f7

 After 3.Qh5, Black's 3...Nf6?? allowed 4.Qxf7#.
 The correct defense is 3...g6 4.Qf3 Nf6 (or 3...Qe7) to protect f7 while developing.